-Cataract is opacity of the lens of the eye, which leads to impaired vision and ultimately to blindness.18 The condition is progressive and may (after its time of onset) proceed slowly, over a time horizon of years, or rapidly, in a matter of months.
+Cataract is opacity of the lens of the eye, which leads to impaired vision and ultimately to blindness.
+18 The condition is progressive and may (after its time of onset) proceed slowly, over a time horizon of years, or rapidly, in a matter of months.
 In terms of risks of contracting cataract, age is the strongest factor because environmentally induced damage accumulates over time.
 In the end, most people experience cataract if they live long enough.
 Yet the timing of its onset varies considerably across individuals and countries.

 This fact is well illustrated by the data depicted in Figure 3, which concerns age-specific prevalence rates of cataract at two different geographical locations: the Indian province of Punjab and Rotterdam in the Netherlands.
 Punjab is located in a high-UV region, whereas Rotterdam is located in a low-UV region.
-As a result, we would expect to see significant differences in cataract.
+19 As a result, we would expect to see significant differences in cataract.
 This expectation is confirmed by the data depicted in Figure 3.
 The difference in age-specific prevalence rates is quite striking.
 Whereas more than half of the population that survives until the age of 80 will experience cataract in Punjab, only 2.5% of their counterparts in the Netherlands will have a similar experience.
 Two things make the observed difference in prevalence rates even more remarkable.
 First, the survey data record cases of severe cataract, meaning that the affliction has progressed to the point where reading becomes difficult.
 Specifically, the prevalence rates in Punjab and Rotterdam speak to individuals with corrected visual acuity of 20/60 or worse.
-In practice, 20/60 visual acuity means that the individual is only able to see the first few lines on the familiar Snellen chart; it therefore implies a substantially reduced vision.
-Second, the Rotterdam survey actually considers a cluster of eye diseases, and not just cataract as in the Punjab survey.
-The data in the figure therefore underestimates the difference between the two locations in terms of cataract prevalence.
+In practice, 20/60 visual acuity means that the individual is only able to see the first few lines on the familiar Snellen chart; it, therefore, implies a substantially reduced vision.20 Secondly, the Rotterdam survey actually considers a cluster of eye diseases, and not just cataract as in the Punjab survey.
+The data in the figure, therefore, underestimates the difference between the two locations in terms of cataract prevalence.

-18 In the Supplementary Appendix (Section 4) we provide vision simulations of severe cataract, which can be compared to normal vision.
-As should be clear, cataract is a debilitating condition that can seriously impair the vision.

-$^{^{19}}$ In the context of our satellite data on UV-R described above, we find that Punjab and Rotterdam are located respectively at the 60^{th} and 32^{nd} percentile in the global (grid based) distribution of UV-R. 20 Ophthalmologists distinguish between "corrected" and "uncorrected" visual acuity.
-In the former case subjects

-20Ophthalmologists distinguish between "corrected" and "uncorrected" visual acuity.
-In the former case subjects are allowed to wear glasses (if available).
+- 17. Surveys of the literature are found in Javitt et al. (1996) and West (2007). - 18.
+In the Supplementary Appendix (Section 4) we provide vision simulations of severe cataract, which can be compared to normal vision.
+As should be clear, cataract is a debilitating condition that can seriously impair the vision. - 19.
+In the context of our satellite data on UV-R described above, we find that Punjab and Rotterdam are located, respectively, at the 60th and 32nd percentile in the global (grid based) distribution of UV-R. - 20.
+Ophthalmologists distinguish between "corrected" and "uncorrected" visual acuity.
+In the former case, subjects are allowed to wear glasses (if available).
 Formally, a visual acuity of 20/60 means that at a 20 feet distance to the familiar test chart for eyesight, the individual can read letters that a person with 20/20 vision (the reference standard) can read at a 60 feet distance.

-Figure 3: Age-specific cataract in Punjab (solid line) and age-specific visual impairment in Rotterdam (dotted line).
+Age-specific cataract in Punjab (solid line) and age-specific visual impairment in Rotterdam (dotted line).
 Notes: Punjab data are from Chatterjee et al. (1982) and Rotterdam data are from Klaver et al. (1998).
 The y-axis gives cataract prevalence in percentages, whereas the x-axis provides the age categories.